robinhood/faust/docs/userguide/models.rst

 * **pickle**  - :mod:`pickle` with Base64 encoding (not URL-safe).
 * **binary**  - Base64 encoding (not URL-safe).

-An encoding is not URL-safe if the encoded payload can not be embedded directly in a URL query parameter.
+Encodings are not URL-safe if the encoded payload cannot be embedded directly into a URL query parameter.

 Serialization by name
 ---------------------

-The func:`dumps` function takes a codec name and the object to encode, the return value is bytes:
+The :func:`dumps` function takes a codec name and the object to encode as arguments, and returns bytes

 .. sourcecode:: pycon

     >>> s = dumps('json', obj)

-For the reverse direction, the func:`loads` function takes a codec name and an encoded payload to decode (bytes):
+In reverse direction, the :func:`loads` function takes a codec name and an encoded payload to decode (in bytes), as arguments, and returns a reconstruction of the serialized object:

 .. sourcecode:: pycon

     >>> obj = loads('json', s)

-You can also combine encoders in the name, like in this case where json is combined with gzip compression:
+When passing in the codec type as a string (as in ``loads('json', ...)`` above), you can also combine multiple codecs to form a pipeline, for example ``"json|gzip"`` combines JSON serialization with gzip compression:

 .. sourcecode:: pycon